bl9kes/csc375-a3/Tool: Timeboxing and Pomodoro.md

 By defining a clear temporal boundary, Timeboxing effectively improves focus, efficiency, and productivity by limiting procrastination and perfectionism.

 Specific benefits include:
-- **Reduces decision fatigue:** Limiting task switching and ambiguity about what to do next minimizes decision making, in return reducing mental fatigue.
+- **Reduces decision fatigue:** Limiting task switching and ambiguity about what to do next minimizes decision-making, in return reducing mental fatigue.
 - **Supports efficient resource allocation:** Predetermined work periods for a task reduce mental workload and align with Kahneman’s model by preventing attention overload.
 - **Provides a sense of reward:** Completing a time block triggers a psychological sense of accomplishment, reinforcing focused habits and motivation.